FORZA

 DI VENTIMIGLIA

-President 1911
+President 1911-1912

-LEGEND: Names marked in Red are Presidents/Commissioners who played in Azzurro as a player.
+LEGENDNames marked in Red are Presidents/Commissioners who played in Azzurro as a player.

 Officials:

 The Italian Football Federation was established on the 15 March 1898 in Turin under the name FIF - Federazione Italiana Football (Italian Football Federation) but moved the Head Office to Milano in 1905 when it became a member of FIFA, the World Football Federation which was founded just a year before.
-In 1909 the English word 'football' was changed in the name to the Italian 'giuoco calcio' and the current name was established - FIGC - Federazione Italiana Giuoco Calcio.
+In 1909 the English word 'football' in the name was changed to the Italian, 'giuoco calcio' and the current name was established - FIGC - Federazione Italiana Giuoco Calcio.
 The Italian National team played it's first match on the 15 May 1910 at the 'Arena' of Milano when the Azzurri beat France 6-2.

 Leandro ARPINATI